getty-zig/getty.so/pages/guide/serializers.md

 {% endhighlight %}
 {% endlabel %}

 And there we go!
-Our JSON serializer is now complete!
+We've finished our JSON serializer!